oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 Because Txn-Tokens are short-lived, the Txn-Token response from the Txn-Token service does not contain the `refresh_token` field.
 A Txn-Token cannot be issued by presenting a `refresh_token`.

 The `expires_in` and `scope` fields of the OAuth 2.0 Token Exchange specification {{RFC8693}} are also not used in Txn-Token responses.
 The `expires_in` is not required since the issued token has an `exp` field, which indicates the token lifetime.
-The `scope` field is omitted from the request and therefore omitted in the response.
+The `scope` field is omitted from the response in favor of the `purp` claim in the Txn-Token.

 ## Access Tokens
 When creating Txn-Tokens, the Txn-Token MUST NOT contain the Access Token presented to the external endpoint.
 If an Access Token is included in a Txn-Token, an attacker may extract the Access Token from the Txn-Token, and replay it to any Resource Server that can accept that Access Token.
 Txn-Token expiry does not protect against this attack since the Access Token may remain valid even after the Txn-Token has expired.

 ## Client Authentication
 How requesting clients authenticate to the Transaction Token Service is out of scope for this specification.
 However, if using the `actor_token` and `actor_token_type` parameters of the OAuth 2.0 Token Exchange specification, both parameters MUST be present in the request.
 The `actor_token` MUST authenticate the identity of the requesting workload.

+## Replacement Tokens
+Validation of a replacement Txn-Token, as well as any Txn-Token, is critical to the security of the entire transaction invocation sequence.
+Ony Txn-Tokens issued by a trusted Transaction Token Service may be trusted so verification of the Txn-Token signature is required.
+For replacement transaction tokens, not only must the JWT signature be verified but also the workload identity of the workload requesting the replacement Txn-Token.
+Only workloads authorized to request replacement Txn-Tokens must be trusted.

+## Scope processing
+The authorization model within a trust domain boundary is most often quite different from the authorization model (e.g. OAuth scopes) used with client external to the trust domain.
+This make managing unintentional scope increase a critical aspect of the Transaction Token Service.
+The TTS MUST ensure that the requested purpose (`scope`) of the Txn-Token is equal or less than the scope(s) identified in the `subject_token`.
+This is also true of requesting a replacement Txn-Token.
+The TTS MUST ensure there is not unintentional increase in authorization scope.

 # Privacy Considerations {#Privacy}